 You should always brush and floss regularly, but it’s especially important to do so when using at-home teeth aligners.
-Bacteria buildup on your teeth can spread to your aligners, putting you at a greater risk of infections (and generally nasty breath).
+Bacteria buildup on your teeth can spread to your aligners, putting you at a greater risk of infections (and highly questionable breath).
 In addition, new cavities would need to be treated, derailing your orthodontic treatment, too.
 Accommodations for fillings can be made, but it’s much easier to practice good hygiene to begin with.

 If something seems off, contact the company right away!

 Good communication is critical with at-home teeth aligners.
 After all, the professional who designed your treatment won’t necessarily be viewing your progress on a regular basis (Candid is the exception here).
 That means it’s up to you to report any hiccups throughout your treatment, whether that’s a cracked or broken aligner, extreme discomfort, a broken tooth (because accidents happen), or anything else.